hermeznetwork/docs/docs/about/security.md

 1. Security assumptions of Ethereum.
 2. Groth16 assumptions (knowledge of exponent assumption).
 3. Certain cryptographic assumptions from  primitives such as signatures and hashes
-4. Software security assumptiions to rely that design and implementation is correct.
+4. Software security assumptions to rely that design and implementation is correct.

 ## Ethereum